jkmackie/car_price_prediction/docs/README.md

 * Created manual stacked model.
 How -used knn_price prediction as the base feature with LIGHTGBM as the meta-learner.

 ---
-### Week 10 Notes
+### Week 10-11 Notes
-*Notes December 19 - Dec 25*
+*Notes December 19 - Jan 1*
 * Simplified model by cutting the number of poly features.
 * Added engine displacement, cylinders, and CombMPG from the EPA.
 Over quarter of the values are imputed using IterativeImputer.
 * The new features increased LGB model stability.
 The performance gap between LGB and Linear Regression has narrowed.
-* Outliers are a problem (Ex. lift kit scenario).
-Should retry isolation forest or manual outlier dumping.
-No outliers dumped currently.
+* Manually dumped worst outliers - overpriced or underpriced vehicles.
+* Scraped more data so more Model_Trims meet cutoff size.